AnnaZeng22/High-tone-shift-in-BMRS/README.md

 4. High tones cannot shift across low tones.
 If a low-toned element in the input intervenes between a high tone and the penultimate element, it only shifts up to the low-toned element: H000L000 → 000HL000; H000L000 cannot shift to 0000L0H0.
 5. High tones cannot surface on the final element.
 Underlyingly final high tones shift to the penult if possible 000H→00H0, and delete if it is occupied by a low tone: 00LH →00L0; 00LH cannot shift to 0HL0

-# adapted from UCL PLIN0034 coursework
+Note: adapted from UCL PLIN0034 coursework